jviney/go-proc/README.md

 ## Supported platforms

-Modern flavors of darwin and linux.
+Modern flavours of darwin and linux.

 ## License